mbellitti/mbellitti.github.io/_posts/2020-07-14-community-ratings.md

 ---

 # Thinking about Community (1/2): Ratings

+**Note;** this post also esists as a [Gist](https://gist.github.com/mbellitti/a26071f8bf3f52005e18bdc8e70842bf), so you can download it, modify and run it yourself.

 I have just finished watching Community for the first time, and it is a good show.
 It left me with two persistent unresolved questions, though:

 1. I think that the quality drops significantly around season 4, and it stays low untile the end.
 Does it really?